-- A PV alarm exists, or a PV alarm programming error exists. - The loop is the major loop of a cascaded pair, and the minor loop is not in Cascade Mode.
+- A. Check the following for possible causes: - A PV alarm exists, or a PV alarm programming error exists. - The loop is the major loop of a cascaded pair, and the minor loop is not in Cascade Mode.

 Q. The Control Output stays at zero constantly when the loop is in Automatic Mode.